 What else besides this immediate link to West Africa makes so-called Lowcountry cuisine different from that of the rest of the South?
 Geography and ingredients, both native and imported (mostly from Africa): Local seafood like shrimp, fish, oysters, and crab figures prominently, but also tomatoes, okra, collard greens, sweet potato, grits and rice, chicken and (snout-to-tail) pork, sesame seeds, black-eyed peas and field peas.
 Unfortunately, some deep-Lowcountry dishes no longer exist on restaurant menus in and around Charleston—you’d be hard-pressed to find hobotee, a curried-beef casserole, outside of a cookbook or a home kitchen these days—while others, such as she-crab soup and benne wafers, seem to be just about everywhere.
 In between are dishes like shrimp bog and Huguenot torte, not very prevalent but still trackable, for now.
 Hopefully they too don’t disappear from restaurants, where visitors can readily appreciate them.
 Because just as much history can be found in a cup of okra soup as in those elegant 200-year-old homes with the soaring piazzas—but you can only eat one of them.

 The marshy coastal lowlands of South Carolina and Georgia, known as the Lowcountry, is an area as distinct in cuisine as it is in geography, and Charleston, the Holy City—called so for its preponderance of churches—puts you smack in the middle of it all.
-It is a place where the history is long and difficult, marked by a slew of natural disasters, Civil War devastation, and decades of postwar decay and… Read more
+It is a place where the history is long and difficult, marked by a slew of natural disasters, the devastation of the Civil War (which started here, at… Read more